tezos/tezos-mirror/docs/developer/merge_team.rst

     - Refer to the :ref:`testing guide <testing>` for more information.

-    - Bug fixes should include a test that exposes that the bug (i.e. that fails before the supplied fix).
+    - Bug fixes should include a test that demonstrates that the bug has been fixed (i.e. that fails before the supplied fix).

     - The :ref:`test coverage <measuring-test-coverage>` can be used to